 Now I’ll try to showcase you a range of excellent options for guitars under the $1000 price.
-I will list different brands with different body types, tonewoods, and pickups, to give you some variety, idea, and inspiration about what you should look out for.
+I will list different brands with different body design types, tonewoods, and pickups, to give you some variety, idea, and inspiration about what you should look out for.

 The Top 7 Electric Guitars Under $1000